 Adults returning to college and other "non-traditional" students comprise the majority of all degree-seekers in the USA.
-College Factual’s Pittsburgh (PA) Ranking of the Best Colleges For Returning Adults was designed to specifically address the unique concerns of students who fall outside the "norm" of first-time, full-time degree seekers under the age of 24.
+College Factual’s Pittsburgh (PA) Ranking of the Best Colleges For Non-Traditional Students was designed to specifically address the unique concerns of students who fall outside the "norm" of first-time, full-time degree seekers under the age of 24.

-Duquesne University tops our Pittsburgh (PA) list of the Best Colleges For Returning Adults.
+Duquesne University tops our Pittsburgh (PA) list of the Best Colleges For Non-Traditional Students.
 Duquesne charges tuition and fees of $35,062.
 The college has an acceptance rate of 75.6%.
 The average 2016 SAT score for those admitted is 1,200.
 The average salary for recent graduates is $60,000.

 The total ranking includes 10 colleges.
 Within the complete list tuition and fees ranges from $13,716 to $35,475 (in-state from $9,862 to $35,475).
 Acceptance rates range from 53.9% to 95.5%, estimated average 2016 SAT scores range from 1,000 to 1,330 and average salaries of graduates range from $57,000 to $72,000.